Financial Aid for MPA Students

 The vast majority of students admitted to the MPA program are eligible for some form of financial aid.
 Financial Aid resources include: federal student loans, scholarships, tuition waivers and work study.

 The Evergreen Financial Aid Office determines eligibility for, and administers, the federal student loan program.
 The MPA program provides additional financial assistance, such as tuition waivers, scholarships, fellowships and work-study.
 Together, we are committed to making every effort to award aid to as many students as possible.

 The Evergreen State College strongly encourages qualified persons of all races, ethnicities and sexual orientations; persons with disabilities; persons over 40; women; and Vietnam Era and disabled veterans to apply for MPA Scholarships and Financial Assistance Awards.

-Directions for applying for Financial Aid from the MPA Program for the 2013-2014 academic year:
+For reference, here are the directions students followed for applying for financial aid from the MPA Program for the 2013-2014 academic year:

 STEP 1: Complete the 2013-14 Free Application for Federal Student Aid (FAFSA) -- available January 1, 2013 -- with instructions at the Graduate Student Financial Aid link.
 Completing the FAFSA is necessary to qualify for federal student loans and for any MPA gift aid with a need component.
 Evergreen's school code is 008155.
 Entering this number allows for the electronic release of your information to the Financial Aid office for processing.